-On 28 April, we opened a new exhibition in the TV tower’s entrance gallery, called “There are no bananas.
+On 26 April, we reopen a new exhibition in the TV tower’s entrance gallery, called “There are no bananas.
 Time travel to Soviet daily life ”.
-The exhibition runs until 1 October 2017.
+The exhibition runs until 1 October 2018.

 This exhibition takes a look back at a period that today we feel free to laugh about.
 Those who lived during those times can remember the absurdities of the era and share stories with their children, while foreigners with no personal nostalgia for the Soviet period get a chance to cast a glance into the everyday lives of people behind the Iron Curtain.

 This was a time when you couldn’t just go into a supermarket and buy everything you needed.
 There were just the production quotas set by a central state planning committee, and resourceful do-it-yourself solutions had to fill in for the many things that were lacking.
 It was a time of bare store shelves, longing for Western-made goods and endless queuing.
 The expression “deficit” didn’t have anything to do with the state budget but signified shortages in everyday life.
 Generally, whatever one needed simply wasn’t available!